Fivem-Script-Lab/fsl_gunrack/README.md

 # Gunrack
 The script allows to have a gunrack in the car.
 In config you can set which jobs and vehicles are allowed to have it.
 Other people from the same job can access it.
-If you want to use it on server with QBOX/QBCORE then open ticket on ou discord server and I will help you setup it.
+If you want to use it on server with QBOX/QBCORE then open ticket on our discord server and I will help you setup it.

 ### Dependencies
 - ox_lib